This website uses cookies

 Cloudways Engineers can migrate your website Flawlessly

-The next step is to register the above made user provider in security.yml file, to do that add the following code:
+The next step is registering the above-made user provider in the security.yml file.
+To do that, add the following code:

 providers: